 I appreciate that going through difficulties can sometimes be a lonely and isolating place and that it can be hard to reach out to someone.
 However, once you have made this step you can start making the journey towards being in a better place.

-Please feel free to contact me with any questions or queries that you may have, and I look forward to having contact with you.
+Please feel free to contact me with any questions or queries that you may have, and I look forward to hearing from you.

 Training, qualifications & experience